Actual-Outcomes/ai-workflow-manager/docs/user-stories/EP2-workflow-execution/US-EP2-02.md

 ## Acceptance Criteria

 ```
-Given I open the execution console for a running workflow
+Given I open the WorkflowExecutionView for a running workflow
 When the workflow is active
-Then the current node panel shows node name, type, status, and live outputs, while the timeline rail lists ordered events (entry, triggers, validators, actions)
+Then the view displays run status, current node ID, execution context (variables), and a log of execution events

-Given validators or triggers are pending
+Given a workflow run is executing
-When I view the timeline
+When events are published (workflow-started, node-entered, action-executed, workflow-completed, etc.)
-Then pending items display as “In progress” with spinners and estimated durations
+Then the execution view receives real-time updates via IPC subscriptions and displays them in the log

-Given an error occurs
+Given I view the execution console
-When I inspect the timeline
+When events occur
-Then the relevant entry highlights in red, expands to show details, and the console provides suggested remediation steps
+Then each event shows timestamp, type, formatted message, and payload data

-Given I switch to JSON/log view
+Given I access run details via CLI
-When I toggle the log format
+When I run `workflow run runs show <runId>`
-Then I still see current node summary at the top while logs stream below
+Then I see run status, start/completion times, current node, error (if any), and all events with timestamps

-Given I access the console via CLI
+Given the execution view is open
-When I run `aiwm runs monitor <runId>`
+When new events arrive
-Then I receive the same information (current node + timeline) formatted for terminal output
+Then the log automatically scrolls to show the latest entries
 ```

 ## UX References